Biden says he's coming for assault weapons, as 2020 Dems urge new ban in wake of shootings

 "The fact of the matter is [assault weapons] should be illegal.
 Period," Biden said.
 "The Second Amendment doesn't say you can't restrict the kinds of weapons people can own.
 You can't buy a bazooka.
 You can't have a flame-thrower."

 Biden has long supported bans on assault weapons and firearms with high-capacity magazines, as well as universal background checks for gun purchases.
-As a senator from Delaware, Biden had a large role in crafting and help passing the then-year 1994 assault weapons ban.
+As a senator from Delaware, Biden had a large role in crafting the 1994 assault-weapons ban.

 The bill was quickly signed into law by then-President Bill Clinton after narrowly passing the Senate in a 52-48 vote.
 The law – which prohibited civilian use of certain semi-automatic firearms defined as assault weapons as well as certain large-capacity ammunition magazines – expired in 2004.
 Attempts to reauthorize the ban over the past 15 years have been unsuccessful.